br1pro/vsPLC/README.md

 - node-red-dashboard
 The procedure to import node-red modules can be find [here](https://nodered.org/docs/user-guide/editor/palette/manager).
 You can use palette manager to install all the modules.
 ## Installation
-Import the vsPLC flow json configuration into node-red, follow node-red instruction [here](https://nodered.org/docs/user-guide/editor/workspace/import-export)
+Import the vsPLC flow json configuration into node-red, follow node-red instructions [here](https://nodered.org/docs/user-guide/editor/workspace/import-export)

 # Operation
 One the json flow is deployed and started vsPLC is ready to run.